typescript-cheatsheets/react/README.md

 - `esModuleInterop`: disables namespace imports (`import * as foo from "foo"`) and enables CJS/AMD/UMD style imports (`import fs from "fs"`)
 - `strict`: `strictPropertyInitialization` forces you to initialize class properties or explicitly declare that they can be undefined.
 You can opt out of this with a definite assignment assertion.
+- `"typeRoots": ["./typings", "./node_modules/@types"]`:  By default, TypeScript looks in `node_modules/@types` and parent folders for third party type declarations.
+You may wish to override this default resolution so you can put all your global type declarations in a special `typings` folder.

+Compilation speed grows linearly with size of codebase.
+For large projects, you will want to use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).
+See our [ADVANCED](ADVANCED.md) cheatsheet for commentary.

 # Troubleshooting Handbook: Bugs in official typings